McIntosh Loudspeaker Division Part 1

 Seminar at Audiocraft Co |

-Perhaps this was a forerunner to column systems.
-Several people had suggested stacking three ML-1C’s for louder sound that takes less floor space.
-A special pair of white Formica cabinets were made for one of the shows where the ML-1C’c could be placed inside.
-It was a great demonstration with the new MC2300 power amplifier to drive them.
+Perhaps this stack of three ML-1C systems is a forerunner to column systems but is created to handle the power from the new MC2300 power amplifier.
+Several people suggested stacking three ML-1C’s for louder sound and requiring very little floor space.
+A special pair of white Formica cabinets are made for one of the shows where the ML-1Cs could be placed inside.
+It is a great demonstration with the MC2300 to drive them.

-A grille with black cloth was provided and was leaning against the cabinet.
-Two such columns of ML-1C’s were donated to Roberson Center for arts and science in Binghamton for their auditorium.
-A power amplifier and preamplifier were also included in the donation.
+A grille with black cloth is provided and is leaning against the cabinet.
+Two such columns of ML-1C’s are donated to Roberson Center for arts and science in Binghamton for their auditorium.
+However, no cabinets are provided.
+Two lengths of wood are screwed to the back of the cabinets to hold the stack together and the original ML-1C grilles are used.
+A power amplifier and preamplifier are also included in the donation.
 The auditorium featured a restored Link pipe organ.

 1972

-A more controlled environment was needed to do more accurate and repeatable tests for drivers.
-We were able to purchase an Eckel portable anechoic chamber that had a cube shaped internal useable space 45" on a side.
-The word anechoic meant without echo or reflection.
-Fiberglass wedges were used to absorb 99.9% of the sound striking them.
+A more controlled environment is needed to do more accurate and repeatable tests for drivers.
+We are able to purchase an Eckel portable anechoic chamber that has a cube-shaped internal useable space 45" on a side.
+The word anechoic means without echo or reflection.
+Fiberglass wedges are used to absorb 99.9% of the sound striking them.
 The wedge dimensions determine the lowest frequency limit.
 The wedges are 12" long, which correspond to 1/4 wavelength, for a cutoff frequency of 250 Hz.
-It arrived in three sections that had to be bolted together.
-The whole chamber weighed 3000 lb. and rested on rubber shock mounts.
+It arrives in three sections that have to be bolted together.
+The whole chamber weighs 3000 lb. and rests on rubber shock mounts.
 It cost about $9000 at that time.
+We use a pallet hauler to lift the assembled chamber and position it on the shock mounts.

-About this time McIntosh began offering speaker clinics to a few selected dealers.
-Gordon Gow conducted them almost entirely.
-The tests were made on any speaker brought in to the clinic, regardless of manufacturer.
-There were three different measurements.
-The first was a distortion versus power test at a frequency of 25.7Hz, A4 on the music scale.
-Power measurements were made up to 100 watts, or until the speaker distortion exceeded 30%.
-The second was a low frequency response curve of the woofer from 25Hz to 500Hz.
-The third was an impedance curve from 20Hz to 20kHz.
+About this time McIntosh begins offering speaker clinics to a few selected dealers.
+Gordon Gow conducts them almost entirely.
+The tests are made on any speaker brought in to the clinic, regardless of manufacturer.
+There are three different measurements.
+The first is a distortion versus power test at a frequency of 25.7Hz, A4 on the music scale.
+Power measurements are made up to 100 watts, or until the speaker distortion exceeds 30%.
+The second is a low frequency response curve of the woofer from 25Hz to 500Hz.
+The third is an impedance curve from 20Hz to 20kHz.

-When McIntosh speakers were tested, the required equalizer was used and response continued within 1 dB right down to 25Hz, the lower limit of the graph.
+When McIntosh speakers were tested, the required equalizer is used and response continued within 1 dB right down to 25Hz, the lower limit of the graph.
 No other system was able to do this.
-Many other brands went down to system resonance, typically 50Hz or higher, and then rolled off.
-Some systems didn't even reproduce that low and the 25.7Hz distortion reached 30% very quickly.
+Many other brands go down to system resonance, typically 50Hz or higher, and then roll off.
+Some systems don't even reproduce that low and the 25.7Hz distortion reached 30% very quickly.

-An impedance curve was made for each system from 20 to 20kHz.
-Impedance remained at 8 ohms or higher through most of the range.
-The lowest limit was 7.2 ohms.
-We found the manufacturers of a few systems incorrectly rated the impedance of their systems.
-The impedance of a few "8 ohm" systems could actually dip down as low as 2 ohms.
-Some amplifiers, including many McIntosh amplifiers, had multiple impedance taps.
-If the speaker is connected to the 8-ohm tap, the impedance mismatch could cause a power amplifiers to go into current limiting prematurely.
-The correct rating for that speaker should have been 2 ohms and should be connected to the 4 or 2 ohm tap.
+An impedance curve is made for each system from 20 to 20kHz.
+The lowest limit is 7.2 ohms.
+We find that the manufacturers of a few systems incorrectly rate the impedance of their systems.
+The impedance of a few "8 ohm" systems can actually dip down as low as 2 ohms.
+Some amplifiers, including many McIntosh amplifiers, have multiple impedance taps.
+If the speaker is connected to the 8-ohm tap, an impedance mismatch could cause a power amplifiers to go into current limiting prematurely.
+The correct rating for that speaker should be 2 ohms and should be connected to the 4 or 2 ohm tap.

 1973